uwetom/Unity-snippets/README.md

 ### New Input system

-Create a new gameObject and attache a rigidbody and a script to it
+Add a scrip to a gameOject in your scene

 ``` c#
 using UnityEngine;